Why novated lease effective interest rates look high — yet may still work

 There are two possible approaches:

-- estimate the effective interest rate using a standardised methodology (for example, using the novated lease spreadsheet interest rate tab that applies the same assumptions to all quotes), or
+- estimate the effective interest rate using a standardised methodology (for example, using the novated lease calculator’s automatically derived effective rate across different quotes), or

 - more simply, compare the total vehicle lease cost plus fees, excluding running costs.